Using a walker takes practice

-We explain how to adjust a walker to the correct height, how to walk using the walker, and how to sit and stand safely with the walker.
+We explain how to adjust a walker to the correct height, how to walk using the walker, how to sit and stand safely with the walker, and share general safety do’s and don’ts.

 Advertisement

-The walker should fit your older adult’s arms comfortably.
-This reduces stress on their shoulders and back as they use it.
+First, it’s essential that the walker correctly fits your older adult’s height.
+This reduces stress on their shoulders and back as they walk with it.

 If a physical therapist or healthcare professional is available to adjust the walker to fit your older adult, that’s the best option because they’re experts.

-If you need to figure it out on your own, you’ll know it’s at the correct height when your older adult steps inside the walker and:
+If you need to adjust the walker’s height on your own, you’ll know it’s correct when your older adult steps inside the walker and:

-- With arms relaxed at their sides, the top of the walker should line up with the crease on the inside of their wrist.
+• With arms hanging relaxed at their sides, the top of the walker lines up with the crease on the inside of their wrist.

 A correctly fitted folding walker

-These movements are the safest way to use a walker.
-It helps to try it out yourself before demonstrating and explaining to your older adult.
+(It helps to try it out yourself before demonstrating and explaining to your older adult.)

 How to safely sit or stand when using a walker